 The school collaborates with Place2Be to provide children's mental health support.
 Form tutors know every student by name due to the small school model.
 The Ofsted inspection rated behaviour Outstanding.
 Teachers routinely check learning to support students falling behind.
 Transition support helps students adjust between phases.

 Sixth form entry is selective based on GCSE grades.
-All sixth formers who met entry criteria received university offers in 2023-24.
 Students not meeting sixth form entry requirements are supported toward apprenticeships and technical pathways including BTECs.
-Careers guidance focuses exclusively on post-secondary pathways.
+Careers guidance focuses on post-secondary pathways, including university and technical options.

 Get in touch with the school directly